Prevent Eye Shadow Creasing

 Prevent Eye Shadow Creasing on Oily Eyelids – Step #2

-I have found those three items work great for me.
-They prevent eye shadow creasing on my oily eyelids for close to ten hours without needing to use a setting spray.
-I hope this helps you prevent eye shadow creasing, cause I know how frustrating it is. 🙂
+I have found those three products work great together.
+They prevent eye shadow creasing on my oily eyelids for close to twelve hours without needing to use a setting spray.
+I hope this helps you prevent eye shadow creasing, because I know how frustrating it is. 🙂